Bowman's capsule: Function

 Any proteins under roughly 30 kilodaltons can pass freely through the membrane, although there is some extra hindrance for negatively charged molecules due to the negative charge of the basement membrane and the podocytes.

 Any small molecules such as water, glucose, salt (NaCl), amino acids, and urea pass freely into Bowman's space, but cells, platelets and large proteins do not.

-As a result, the filtrate leaving the Bowman's capsule is very similar to blood plasma (filtrate or glomerular filtrate is composed of blood plasma minus plasma protein i.e. it contains all the components of blood plasma except the proteins) in composition as it passes into the proximal convoluted tubule.
+As a result, the filtrate leaving the glomerular capsule is very similar to blood plasma (filtrate or glomerular filtrate is composed of blood plasma minus plasma protein i.e. it contains all the components of blood plasma except the proteins) in composition as it passes into the proximal convoluted tubule.

 Clinical significance

 Micrograph of proteinaceous material in Bowman's space, which is unspecific.
 It is present in about 5% of people aged over 60 years, but also in for example hypertensive kidney disease.

 Measuring the glomerular filtration rate (GFR) is a diagnostic test of kidney function.
 A decreased GFR may be a sign of kidney failure.

 A number of diseases can result in various problems within the glomerulus.
 Examples include acute proliferative (endocapillary) glomerulonephritis, mesangioproliferative glomerulonephritis, mesangiocapillary (membranoproliferative) glomerulonephritis, acute crescentic glomerulonephritis, focal segmental glomerulonephritis, and diabetic glomerulosclerosis.